• Christmastide •

 Part of Speech: Noun, mass (no plural)

 Notes: Today's word is a bit nostalgic since it contains the mysterious and poorly understood term tide.
 Today tide refers to the rise and fall of the oceans.
-It originally meant "time", however, before its meaning was reduced to just those times when the sea rises and falls.
+It originally meant "time", before its meaning was reduced to just those times when the sea rises and falls.

 In Play: Because so few Christian churches in English-speaking countries celebrate the original Christmastide now, today's Good Word has become confused with the general phrase, Christmas time.
 The sense of romance and nostalgia that Christmastide bestirs often guides it into church programs and announcements.
 Just remember it is the holiday season between Christmas and a bit beyond New Year's Day.
 Very little gets done over Christmastide; in fact, most schools in the US are closed over Christmastide.